Odds & Sods

-Odds & Sods is an album of studio outtakes by British rock band the Who.
-It was released by Track Records in the UK on September 28, 1974, and by Track/MCA in the US on October 12, 1974.
+Odds & Sods is an album of studio outtakes by the English rock band the Who.
+It was released by Track Records in the UK on 28 September 1974, and by Track/MCA in the US on 12 October 1974.
 Ten of the recordings on the original eleven-song album were previously unreleased.
 The album reached No. 10 on the UK charts and No. 15 in the US.

 The recordings were compiled by Who bassist John Entwistle.
 Two LPs of songs were considered in 1974, but only one LP was released at the time.
-"It could have been a double album, there was that much material," Entwistle said.
+"It could have been a double album, there was that much material", Entwistle said.
 It was one of the first examples of artists compiling such unreleased recordings.
 The Who, as well as many other artists, later released similar albums, such as Who's Missing.